dalong0514/readnotes/20190104专业原文/2019027The-Calculus-Lifesaver/2019027The-Calculus-Lifesaver0101.md

 • f −1 (f(x)) may not equal x; in fact, f −1 (f(x)) = x only when x is in the restricted domain.

-We’ll be revisiting these important points in the context of inverse trig functions in Section 10.2.6 of Chapter 10.
+We'll be revisiting these important points in the context of inverse trig functions in Section 10.2.6 of Chapter 10.